Bloating is when your belly feels swollen after eating (1).

 Common symptoms include bloating, abdominal pain, discomfort, diarrhea and/or constipation.

-If you have problems with bloating, with or without other digestive symptoms, then a low-FODMAP diet may be a good way to fix it.
+If you have problems with bloating, with or without other digestive symptoms, a low-FODMAP diet may be a good way to fix it.

 Here are some common high-FODMAP foods: